 - Deep Algebra Focus: Approximately 70% of the Math tests students on in-depth algebra knowledge, including simplifying and manipulating expressions and equations, linear equations and models, quadratic models and systems, and exponential functions.

-- Conceptual “Arms Race”: Test makers have introduced “Desmos-proof” questions—word-heavy problems using constants (like a and k) instead of numbers—to evaluate whether students still understand the underlying math.
+- Conceptual “Arms Race”: Test makers have introduced “Desmos-proof” questions—word- and geometry-heavy problems using constants (like a and k) instead of numbers—to evaluate whether students still understand the underlying math.

 Critical Assessments